 Below is a video demonstration of a taping recommended for a full day of walking in boots over hills.
 For lesser events, you may decide to only apply tape where you know it will be required such as at the back of the heel, or around a single toe.
 Check you are not allergic to zinc oxide tape before applying.

 The aim of this taping is to protect the areas of the foot which are prone to blisters.
 Preventing blisters by far the best cure!

-- The normal white zinc oxide tape is easily sufficient for most purposes, however for long expeditions in wet conditions I recommend Leukotape P tape 3.8cm.
+The normal white zinc oxide tape is easily sufficient for most purposes, however, for long expeditions in wet conditions I recommend Leukotape P tape of 3.8cm.
 This will stay secure for longer.

-- Do not have any wrinkles or bumps in the tape as these may cause blisters themselves.
-Make tiny cuts in the tape if needed to allow better fit.
+Do not have any wrinkles or bumps in the tape as these may cause blisters themselves.
+Make tiny cuts in the tape if needed to allow a better fit.

 As above apply strips of tape along the inside of the foot.